Intended Audience: People in the UK. If you are not in the UK this post is probably useless to you, though I suppose might be of academic interest.

 Epistemic Status: Fairly confident that you need to do this.
 Less confident in the specifics of my advice except in the sense that I am confident that following my advice will be dramatically better than doing nothing.

 Attention Conservation Notice: If you’re already sold on stockpiling for Brexit, here’s the Amazon ideas list I put together based on my own planning.
-It’s far from perfect, but it’s reasonably good.
+It’s fairly imperfect, but it’s better than doing nothing.

 We’re now getting uncomfortably close to Brexit day.
 I do not know what is going to happen.
 I am hoping that there will be some only moderately awful resolution to it, but I am not optimistic on this front.

 At any rate, even if we’re being optimistic, it is not implausible that we will crash out of the EU with no deal.
 Say, low single digit percentage chance.
 If that happens, the supply chain is going to be a mess for some months.
 Things will become substantially inconvenient to obtain – much of our supply chain is arranged on a just in time basis, in ways that are intimately dependent on international supplies, and with comparatively little warehousing in this country relative to demand.

 That isn’t to say there would be no food.
 This isn’t a full on zombie apocalypse scenario.
 However, in this scenario we have to start planning on the assumption that you will go to the shops to get a thing and that thing won’t be there.
 This is very different from the world of easy abundance we currently live in where it’s considered a national crisis when it becomes a bit hard to find courgettes.

 Another scenario is to consider is that if things get unpleasant, we’ll have a situation reminscient of the London riots – it’s not that you can’t leave the house, you’d just maybe… rather not1.

 Additionally, even if things go less badly, transport and import logistics will become more complicated and more expensive, increasing the cost of food significantly.